 Sometimes, the process of adding a school to the spreadsheet might be enough to tell you that it’s not a good fit.
 If so, the spreadsheet is doing its job by narrowing down your choices.

-It’s a good idea to get at least five colleges on your list, and probably somewhere closer to ten or even fifteen.
+It’s a good idea to get at least five colleges on your list.
+However having more, closer to ten or even fifteen, isn’t a bad thing either.
 From here, you can whittle it down and decide which places you actually want to apply to.